jaureguif/ruby_sinatra_redis/README.md

     * *userEmail*, the stored user email, also used as a user identifier in login

     #### Note:
-    You must be loged in and have a valid, active token and send it as an Authorization header. cUrl example:
+    You must be loged in and have a valid, active token and send it as an Authorization header.<br></br>cUrl example:
     > curl 'localhost:4567/sum/100' -header 'Authorization: Bearer <<VALID_TOKEN>>'

   * GET/users